|Background artwork by Tenement01. Text by Christina Moore.|

 Koenig kissed her forehead, then the doctor turned and walked away.
 Alpha’s commander then gestured toward the door and Weynik nodded, waiting until the other man had moved past him before he left the medical facility.
 Ibanez and Rhydderch followed; in the corridor, Rhydderch informed them she would be heading to one of the Eagle bays to coordinate repairs to the starfighters which had been damaged during the firefight.
 Weynik and Ibanez continued with Koenig in the opposite direction.
 On the way to the base’s main control center, Koenig filled them in on what had happened prior to the arrival of the two starships.

 In the general’s office, they were led to a seating arrangement by the windows.
 “What’s going to happen now, do you think?
-As much as we want to be independent of the Federation, at least for the time being, today’s events have proven that we’re extremely vulnerable out here on our own.”
+As much as we want to be independent of the Federation, today’s events have proven that we’re extremely vulnerable out here on our own.”

 “At the very least, I believe,” began Ibanez, “one or more starships is likely to be kept in-system for protection of your colony and the people on Levzor 5.”